andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder.md

 }
 ```

-At this moment of the development, I am not overly concerned about fleshing out the implementation.
+At this moment of the development, I was not overly concerned about fleshing out the implementation.
 For me, the danger of doing adding implementation at this stage is that you make it harder for you to rework the API as you explore the problem space.
 This runs the risk of tying yourself into abstractions and syntax that you have to live with forever, and that may well have benefitted from refinement.

-At this stage, I am content if I can envisage how the implementation would work.
-In this case, I can envisage the `StateMachineBuilder` accumulating the states, and then wiring them up when `build` is called.
+At this stage, I was content if I can envisage how the implementation would work.
+In this case, I envisaged the `StateMachineBuilder` accumulating the states, and then wiring them up when `build` is called.
 Given this, I was happy to proceed to the next example, choices.

 For this, I created a CDK definition for the following flow: